oreqizer/reactizer-2016/README.md

 * Sprites with `gulp.spritesmith`
 * Translation message collection with `babel-plugin-react-intl`
 * Server compilation with Babel, because that's the way it's [supposed to be](https://medium.com/@Cuadraman/how-to-use-babel-for-production-5b95e7323c2f#.qer1pvtrg)

+### Known issues:

+Please note that this project is **very** young.
+There are still incomplete things, and this README is just a quickfix.
+I have a lot of work + school, but I will try to improve everything on the go!

+React Native requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.

+Having problems?
+Try running `watchman watch-del-all`

 ### Tasks